The Nine-Box Matrix for Succession Planning and Development

-The X-axis (horizontal line) of three boxes assesses performance, and the Y-axis of three boxes (vertical line) assesses leadership potential.
-A combination of Y and X axis makes up the box within the grid that each employee is placed in.
+The horizontal rows of three boxes assess performance, and the vertical columns assess leadership potential.
+Where the column and row connect makes up the box within the grid that each employee is placed in.

 1A = High Performance/High Potential, 3C = Low Performance/Low Potential, 2B = medium performance/medium potential, etc.

-While an individual leader can use the nine-box to assess their own employees, it has real value is when a leadership team uses it as a part of a “talent review” to have a discussion about the entire organization’s collective talent.
+While an individual leader can use the nine-box to assess their own employees, it has real value is when a leadership team uses it as a part of a talent review to have a discussion about the organization’s talent.